 Biography of William Hunter

-William Hunter (1718-1783) bequeathed his substantial collections of anatomical and pathological preparations, coins, books and manuscripts and botanical, geological and other materials to the University, along with £8,000 towards the cost of building a museum in which to house the collection.
-The University named the museum the Hunterian in his honour.
+Hunter, an avid collector, bequeathed his substantial collections of anatomical and pathological preparations, coins, books, manuscripts, botanical, geological and other materials to the University of Glasgow.
+He also gifted £8,000 towards the cost of building a museum in which to house his vast collection, which the University named the ‘Hunterian’ in his honour.

 William Hunter’s collections of rare books and manuscripts are now housed within, and cared for by, the University’s Archives and Special Collections.
 The Hunterian Collection comprises around 10,000 printed books and 650 manuscripts and forms one of the finest 18th-century libraries to survive intact.
 Under the terms of Hunter’s will, his library and other collections remained in London for several years after his death - for the use of his nephew, Dr Matthew Baillie (1761-1823) - and finally came to the University in 1807.